Portraits of presidents of the United States: George H. W. Bush

 President George H. W. Bush and First Lady Barbara Bush were painted by the American portrait artist Herbert Abrams in 1994.
 Chas Fagan was later commissioned to paint the second official portrait of Barbara Bush as she did not like the first portrait completed by Abrams.

 Bill Clinton

 The presidential portrait of Bill Clinton was the first of such portraits to be painted by an African American, Simmie Knox.

-Before that, a portrait was commissioned by the National Portrait Gallery at the Smithsonian Institution.
-Years following its initial unveiling, the artist of the portrait, Nelson Shanks, revealed he added a subtle shadow on the left-hand side of the painting to reference the Monica Lewinsky scandal and how it was, "a metaphor in that it represents a shadow on the office he held, or on him".
+Prior to that, a portrait was commissioned by the National Portrait Gallery at the Smithsonian Institution.
+Years following its initial unveiling, the artist of the portrait, Nelson Shanks, revealed he added a subtle shadow on the left-hand side of the painting to reference the Clinton–Lewinsky scandal and how it was, "a metaphor in that it represents a shadow on the office he held, or on him".
 According to the Shanks, Clinton "hate[d] the portrait" and wanted it removed from the National Portrait Gallery.
 As of 2015, it remained in their collection but was not on display.